uppedtrout/Better-config/README.md

 read the ancient records in which the details of necromancy. sorcery, magick and alchemy are given.
 I learned of the spells that cause men illness, the plague, blindness, insanity, and even death.
 I learned of the various classes of demons and evil gods that exist, and of the old legends concerning the Ancient Ones.
-I was thus able to arm myselfDownloaded from www.holybooks.com against also the she-devil LAMMASHTA, who is called the Sword that Splits the Skull, the sight of whom causeth horror and dismay, and(some say) death of a most uncommon nature.
+I was thus able to arm myself against also the she-devil LAMMASHTA, who is called the Sword that Splits the Skull, the sight of whom causeth horror and dismay, and(some say) death of a most uncommon nature.